Automation-assisted technical debt retirement

 The I-35W Bridge collapse, day 4, Minneapolis, Minnesota, August 5, 2007.
 The proximate cause of the collapse was underweight gusset plate design, which made the bridge vulnerable to the increased static load due to concrete road surfacing additions over the years, and to the weight of construction equipment and supplies during a repair project that was then underway [NTSB 2008].

 When we conduct maintenance or technical debt retirement projects involving assets that must remain operational during project execution, we risk stressing the asset in ways that extend beyond its safe operation envelope.
 The National Transportation Safety Board found that this occurred in the case of the I-35W bridge collapse.
-These effects are more difficult to imagine in software systems, but they can occur when we shift load from the systems undergoing modification to other systems.
-Those load-bearing systems can then become overloaded.
-Or these effects can occur when we shift load not from one asset to another, but from one time window to another on the same asset.
-The result can be high loads in some time windows.
+These effects are more difficult to imagine in software systems, but they can occur when load is shifted from the systems undergoing modification to other systems that can then become overloaded.
+Or these effects can occur when load is shifted not from one asset to another, but from one time window to another on the same asset, resulting in high loads in some time windows.

 Photo by Kevin Rofidal, United States Coast Guard, courtesy Wikimedia Commons.

 The more obvious benefit of automated procedures is speed.
 For example, an asset removed from service for testing can be returned to service more quickly if the testing is automated.
-And if trouble erupts during operations of a newly transformed asset, engineers can swap the untransformed asset back into place quickly.
-So-called roll-out and roll-back tools are just a few of the many elements of a set of practices collectively known as continuous delivery [Humble 2010].
+And if trouble erupts during operations when a newly transformed asset is placed into service, the untransformed asset can be swapped back into its place quickly if insertion procedures and removal procedures (roll-out and roll-back) are automated.
+Tools for releasing newly transformed assets, and rolling back to the previous release if necessary, provide another example of automation assist.
+These tools are just a few of the many elements of a set of practices collectively known as continuous delivery [Humble 2010].

 The second benefit of this kind of automation is error avoidance.
 For example, inconsistent or incomplete testing can fail to find errors and defects, and that leads to rework and further disruptions.
-Performing tests incorrectly, finding “defects” that aren’t there, is another way to generate trouble.
-Automated procedures are much less prone to error if we maintain, test, and certify them periodically.
-For example, consider subjecting a module to a particular test suite.
-With automation assistance, engineers needn’t remember (or take time to look up) how to prepare the asset for tests.
-They needn’t remember (or take time to look up) how to run the tests, or what the members of the test suite are.
+Another way to generate trouble: performing tests incorrectly, and therefore finding “defects” that aren’t there.
+Automated procedures are much less prone to error, if they’re periodically maintained, tested, and certified.
+For example, if testing a module at a certain level requires running a suite of tests, engineers needn’t remember (or take time to look up) how to prepare the asset for tests, how to run the tests, or what the members of the test suite are.
 Long advocated as an essential element of sound engineering practice, test automation can avoid some of these problems.
 But it’s far short of a panacea [Bach 1999].

 Other automation opportunities

-In some situations, we can automate debt retirement itself.
+Sometimes debt retirement itself can be automated.
 When we can retire instances of the technical debt in question by performing an automated transformation on an asset, the transformation is faster and more reliable.

-A most important practice associated with automation-assisted technical debt retirement is automation-assisted regression testing.
-Investments in thorough and focused regression testing have potentially shockingly high returns in the debt retirement context.
-They can be just as valuable during development and routine maintenance.
+The most important form of automation associated with technical debt retirement is automation-assisted regression testing.
+Investments in thorough and focused regression testing have potentially shockingly high returns in the debt retirement context, and in the contexts of development and routine maintenance.

 Many of these same regression tests can also be useful during enhancement and ongoing maintenance of the asset.
-Often, investing in automated regression tests in advance of the debt retirement project can enhance development and maintenance performance relative to those assets.
+In many instances, investing in automated regression tests well in advance of the debt retirement project can enhance development and maintenance performance relative to those assets.
 Later, when the debt retirement project begins, the previously obtained results of regression tests will already be available.

 Last words

 These automation capabilities are unlikely to be available commercially, because they’re so specialized to the asset being tested.
-Because general applicability is unnecessary, building them in-house is both practical and economical.
-If people with the necessary skills are unavailable, acquire them.
-We can justify these investments economically if we take into account the savings from reduced service disruptions during technical debt retirement projects.
+And because general applicability is unnecessary, building them in-house is both practical and economical, if the necessary skills are available.
+These investments can be justified economically if we take into account the savings resulting from reduced service disruptions for the debt-bearing assets.

 References